cameronstackhouse/exploring-the-design-space-of-artificial-life/README.md

 ## How to use

-Must be run on a Linux device for simulation to work
+Must be run on a Linux device for simulation to work.

-### Compiling and installing VoxCAD
+### Compiling and installing voxcraft-sim and voxcraft-viz

+  ddd

 ## Further Readings